- Why Lindemann?

 Did you know that home heating is the second leading cause of in-home fires behind cooking?
 According to an October 2017 report from FEMA, from 2013-2015, an average of 45,900 home heating fires occurred in the United States each of those years.
 That is a HUGE number!

-• Heating fires caused an annual average of approximately 205 deaths, 725 injuries and $506 million in property loss.
+• Statistics show that heating fires caused an annual average of approximately 205 deaths, 725 injuries and $506 million in property loss.

 • Home heating fires peaked in the early evening hours between 5 and 9 p.m. with the highest peak between 6 and 8 p.m.
 This four-hour period accounted for an astounding 29% of all home heating fires.